This year we are celebrating the 31st anniversary of the destruction of Vukovar.

-The traditional events of the central program take place from 17 to 20 November.
+The traditional event of the central program take place on 18 November.

 As in previous years, the parade of remembrance will be led by Croatian defenders of Vukovar and members of the families of killed, missing, killed, forcibly abducted and deceased Croatian defenders. protocol of laying wreaths and Holy Mass.
-The program will not be different from last year, it will walk from the Vukovar hospital to the memorial cemetery.
+The walk is from the Vukovar hospital to the memorial cemetery.

 The commemoration will be also held in other cities in Croatia and around the world.
 Citizens light candles while praying in the silence tributing to the fallen veterans and civilians, and especially to the victims of Vukovar and Škabrnja.
 Zagreb traditionally participates in lighting thousands of lanterns along the 5 km long Vukovarska street.
 Each city has its own Vukovarska Street, which will be illuminated by thousands of lanterns that day.